virtualsach/virtualsach.github.io/src/content/blog/vpn-nightmare-anyconnect.md

 tags: ["cisco", "vpn", "anyconnect", "security", "asa", "wipro"]
 ---

+> "On paper, it looked easy.
+In reality, it was a logistical nightmare involving 5,000 users spread across 3 continents."

 It was June 2016.
 The mandate was clear: *Kill the legacy IPSec VPN client.
-Move everyone to Cisco AnyConnect SSL VPN.*
+Move everyone to Cisco AnyConnect.*

-On paper, it looked easy.
-In reality, it was a logistical nightmare involving 5,000 users spread across 3 continents.

-## The Challenge: Certificate Hell
+# The Challenge: Certificate Hell

 SSL VPN relies on trust.
 The ASA presents a certificate.
-If the user's laptop doesn't trust the Root CA, the browser screams "Unsafe!" and blocks the connection.

-We realized too late that 20% of the fleet—mostly contractors—didn't have our internal Root CA installed.
-If we flipped the switch, 1,000 people would be locked out.
+We realized too late that **20% of the fleet**—mostly contractors—didn't have our internal **Root CA** installed.
+If we flipped the switch, 1,000 people would be blocked.

-## The Solution: GPO and Web Launch
+---

+# The Solution

 We attacked on two fronts.

 **1. The Silent Push (GPO)**
-For corporate assets, we used Active Directory Group Policy (GPO) to silently push the new Root CA and the AnyConnect MSI installer to 4,000 machines before the cutover date.
+For corporate assets, we used **Active Directory GPO** to silently push the Root CA and the MSI installer to 4,000 machines.

 **2. The Safety Net (Web Launch)**
-For the contractors, we configured **Clientless SSL VPN (Web Launch)** on the ASA.
+For contractors, we configured **Clientless SSL VPN**.
-Instead of needing the client pre-installed, they could browse to `https://vpn.company.com`, log in via the web portal, and the ASA would push the installer down to them (Java/ActiveX style).
+They browsed to `https://vpn.company.com`, logged in, and the ASA pushed the installer down (Java/ActiveX).

 ## The Config: Cisco ASA WebVPN

-Here is the snippet that enabled the seamless web-based installation:

 ```bash
 webvpn